-In and around Great Paxton as part of the 1,000 year celebrations.
+In and around Great Paxton for the 1,000th year.

 Have you planted a tree in or around the village?
 Let us know so we can add it to the total and try to get to 1000. with the number of trees you have planted and your name.
 You can send a picture of your tree and/or you too for me to add to this page.

 - Robne Milsom - 2 magnolia

 - Carol Oldham - 3 dwarf Alberta spruce

 - Chris Hall - Fig tree, Robinia, Liquidambar, Tibetan Cherry

 - Jeff Hill - 3 crab apple, 2 Hazelnuts, 2 Firs, 1 Staghorn, 2 weeping pear, 1 Cherry (Autumnalis), 1 Cherry (Amonogawa), 3 Eucalyptus, 2 Robinia.
 In pots: 2 weeping pear, 2 Rowan.
 "Cardell Corner" in the church yard - 2 cherries

 - Caroline Cummins - 4 apple trees at allotments